mulle-objc/De-Re-mulle-objc/pages/mydoc/mydoc_modern.md

 ### Rename and Remove

-You can move, rename or remove sources anyway you like.
+You can move, rename or remove sources anyway you like with whatever tool you like.
 After you made your changes, run `mulle-sde reflect` to reflect your changes back into `CMakeLists.txt` (indirectly via `cmake/_Headers.cmake` and `cmake/_Sources.cmake`).